 As you prepare for your sophomore year, meet with advisor(s) in your college and/or your major.
 If you’re considering a supplementary major or minor, plan to meet with advisors from those disciplines also.
 But realize that your First Year advisor is still available and willing to answer any questions you may have.

 Directors of Undergraduate Studies

 Each department within a college has a director of undergraduate studies (DUS) who helps students navigate the requirements of a major, supplemental major, minor, or concentration.
 As you transition to your sophomore year, you may need to meet with a DUS to be able to register for fall courses reserved for majors.

 College Advising Offices

-- explain the specific college and degree requirements that you have to meet after you leave the First Year of Studies.
+- explain the specific college and degree requirements for your program

-- help you plan a schedule for fall registration.
+- assist you in planning a schedule for fall registration

-- inform you about important procedures and processes.
+- inform you of important procedures and processes.

-It is very important that you attend these meetings, so make sure you know when they are.
-These events will be posted on the First Year of Studies website calendar and will appear in our monthly newsletter beginning in January.
-You will also receive an email in your ND Gmail account giving you details shortly before the event is scheduled
+It is important for you to attend an advising session, so be sure you find out when and where your meeting will be hosted.
+These events will be posted on the First Year Advising website calendar and will appear in our monthly newsletter beginning in March.
+You will also receive an email in your ND Gmail account providing details before the time of the event.